 She joined the Wellcome Trust Sanger Institute in 2004, to pursue her research in interaction proteomics and proteogenomics.
 Her group implemented endogenous gene tagging, eTAP, in mouse stem cells and applied it to systematically study native protein complexes in a range of cell types and tissues.
 They further developed open access computational tools and data analysis pipelines to integrate proteomics data with genomics.
 These were then used to refine annotation of the mammalian and malaria genomes, as well as to study the impact of genetic variation on protein networks.

-Moving to the ICR in 2017, Dr Choudhary is currently Head of the Mass Spectrometry Facility and Career Faculty Leader, where she leads a team applying leading edge proteomics, metabolomics and proteogenomics technologies to further cancer research.
+Moving to the ICR in 2017, Dr Choudhary is currently Head of the Proteomics Core Facility and Career Faculty Leader, where she leads a team applying leading edge proteomics, and proteogenomics technologies to further cancer research.
 Additionally she is a visiting scientist at Imperial College London and at the Wellcome Trust Sanger Institute.